 The SVP is rooted in the mission of Claremont McKenna College’s Evans ITAB Networking Trip, a one-week networking immersion trip held annually in Silicon Valley the week prior to the spring semester.
 This trip has introduced more than 175 CMC students to careers in one of the most innovative regions of the world, and, more importantly, has inspired an understanding of how their liberal arts education will serve them well in future endeavors.

-The Silicon Valley Program is centered in the greater Mountain View, CA area.
+The Silicon Valley Program is centered in the Silicon Valley area of Northern California.
 Currently our SVP courses are held at the Plug and Play Tech Center in Sunnyvale.
-Program staff secures housing for students in Mountain View; while students with internships in San Francisco may seek housing in the City.
-Please click here for information on housing.
+Program staff secures housing for students in Redwood City.
+For more information, see our housing page.

 Alumni and parents who lead successful careers in Silicon Valley serve as mentors and internship sponsors at scores of Silicon Valley companies.
 Internships will vary depending upon the needs of the sponsoring organizations and the skills of the students.
 Generally speaking, internships will be secured in marketing, human resources, product development, customer service, finance, engineering, and other corporate functions.
 Many internships feature significant quantitative and analytical duties.
 All internships must provide students with the types of experiences that would be afforded to early-career professional staff.